irwintsay/VGDB/README.md

 GitHub:   https://github.com/irwintsay/VGDB

 1. Fork the VGDB repo
+2. Clone repo into a directory
+3. Find the directory in Terminal
-2.  npm install
+4.  ``` npm install ```
-3. Create a .env file and set a JWT_SECRET variable with a random string
+5. Create a .env file and set a JWT_SECRET variable with a random string
-4. Obtain API keys for GiantBomb API and YouTube API and store in .env
+6. Obtain API keys for GiantBomb API and YouTube API and store in .env
-5. Start mongod
+7. Start mongod
-6.  nodemon
-7.  localhost:6969
+8.  ```nodemon```
+9. Open a browser and direct it to localhost:6969

 ### Still needs work